JeromeAuffret/phalcon_multisite/README.md

 # Phalcon Multisite

-This is a sample application for the [Phalcon Framework](https://github.com/phalcon/cphalcon).
+This is a sample application for the [Phalcon Framework](https://github.com/phalcon/cphalcon). \

-It tries to provide a lightweight architecture for a multi-site stack, with sharing and overriding functionalities.
+It tries to provide a lightweight multi-site architecture, with sharing and overriding functionalities. \

-It also includes some features like ACL, authentication and more.
+It also includes some features like ACL, Authentication and more.

 ## Get Started